2019 Annual Report

 Universities Fighting World Hunger – UMaine Extension hosted the 14th annual Universities Fighting World Hunger Summit March 14-16, 2019.
 This collaborative event convened 435 faculty and students from 67 of colleges and universities from throughout the world (including 14 Maine colleges and universities).
 During the Summit participants were provided with the tools and inspiration needed to develop action plans and Hunger Alleviation Projects to address hunger on campuses and in communities across Maine.

-Through our corporate and foundation fundraising, 20 campus teams will be awarded $500 mini-grants to implement Hunger Alleviation Projects back in their home campuses and communities.
-The projects will focus on areas such as: establishing or maintaining campus food pantries; re-invigorating campus-based community gardens cultivated for local food pantries; and establishing food recovery networks to redirect cafeteria surplus to local food security organizations.
+Through our corporate and foundation fundraising, 20 campus teams were awarded $500 mini-grants to implement Hunger Alleviation Projects back in their home campuses and communities.
+The projects focused included: establishing or maintaining campus food pantries; re-invigorating campus-based community gardens cultivated for local food pantries; and establishing food recovery networks to redirect cafeteria surplus to local food security organizations.

 COUNTY HIGHLIGHTS — 4-H Youth Development